MicrosoftDocs/power-automate-docs/articles/includes/sharepoint-detailed-docs.md

 > [!TIP]
-> For detailed information about using SharePoint with Power Automate, see the [SharePoint documentation](/sharepoint/dev/business-apps/power-automate/sharepoint-connector-actions-triggers).
+> For detailed information about using SharePoint with Power Automate, go to the [SharePoint documentation](/sharepoint/dev/business-apps/power-automate/sharepoint-connector-actions-triggers).